 Fall & Spring (Semester or Academic Year)

 Exchanges - students pay Pace tuition.
 100% of scholarships and financial aid are applied to the tuition bill.
-Housing is not included and paid directly to the school abroad.
+Housing is not included and paid by the student directly to the school abroad.

 Partners - students pay Pace tuition and may use up to $10,000 of scholarships, along with all of their financial aid.
-Housing is not included and paid directly to the school abroad.
+Housing is not included and paid by the sutdent directly to the school abroad.

 Other programs - billed on a case-by-case basis.
 Contact Education Abroad for a tuition bill breakdown.
-Housing is not included and paid directly to the school abroad.
+Housing is not included and paid by the student directly to the school abroad.